 Purplewashing: Claiming Ambiguous Space in Johanna Billing’s In Purple

-By Chris Fite-Wassilak, Afterall Art School online, July 2020
+Essay by Chris Fite-Wassilak, Afterall Art School, July 2020

 The artist has the word: Johanna Billing about Råslätt